Truck Accidents Dan Tuley

 A truck accident can be devastating, leaving you with serious injuries, costly medical bills, an inability to work and even the loss of a loved one.
 Truck accidents are often more serious than car versus car crashes due to the size differential between the involved vehicles.
 This type of case can also be more complex if one of the vehicles is an 18-wheeler or another large commercial vehicle that’s operated by an employee of a business rather than a private citizen.

-Answers to Common Questions About Truck Accident Lawsuits in Indiana
+Common Questions That Come Up Regarding Truck Accident Lawsuits in Indiana

 How Are Truck Accident Lawsuits Different from Other Car Accident Claims?

 Truck accident claims are unique from some other types of claims due to the often severe nature of the injuries that can result from a collision involving a large truck versus a car, motorcycle or even a pedestrian.
 The large size differential between the vehicles is often to blame for the more severe nature of the injuries in these crashes.

 Another added element of complexity surrounds the fact that large commercial trucks, including those that require an operator with a commercial driver’s license, are subject to some unique regulations.
 If these regulations are violated, this can be a contributing factor to a collision.
 This can result in a more challenging case; one that requires an Indiana personal injury lawyer who’s experienced in dealing with this type of case.

 Is Indiana an At-Fault or No-Fault State?

 What is Comparative Fault?

-Indiana uses a comparative fault system to determine who is at fault for an accident, which is one reason why it’s so important to turn to a personal injury lawyer to help with your truck accident.
+In Indiana, by default, there is a comparative fault system in place, to determine who is at fault for an accident – and this is why it’s so important to turn to a personal injury lawyer to help with your truck accident.

 With comparative fault, a percentage of fault is assigned to the involved parties and this percentage of fault will impact how much can be recovered.
 For instance, if a plaintiff (the person initiating the lawsuit) is found to be 20% at-fault, then a $100,000 award would be reduced by 20% to $80,000.